JNSStudios/ToonTuber-Player/README.md

     ```

 # Expression Set objects
-- *name*            The name of the Expression
+- *name*:            The name of the Expression

-- *hotkey*          The text representing the key you have to press in order to trigger this expression.
+- *hotkey*:          The text representing the key you have to press in order to trigger this expression.
 Use the "hotkey names" program that displays the name of the keys you press to figure out what to put for this data.

-- *requires*        A list of Expression Set names.
+- *requires*:        A list of Expression Set names.
 You can have multiple of them, but *only one of them needs to currently be playing in order for this one to play next*.
 (IE: If I have three Expressions called "Happy," "Laughing," and "Wheezing," I can tell the "Wheezing" animation to require the "Happy" or "Laughing" animations here.
 If either of those animations are playing when the "Wheezing" animation is requested, it will play "Wheezing" next.
 Otherwise, it won't trigger the animation.)
 If you do not want an animation to require anything, type the word "null" (without the quotation marks).

-- *blockers*        A list of Expression Set names.
+- *blockers*:        A list of Expression Set names.
 This functions similar to the "requires" list, but it will prevent this Expression from playing if the Expression that is currently playing is within this list.
 (IE: If you have a "Happy," and "Sad" Expression, you can prevent the "Sad" Expression from triggering when "Happy" is playing.)
 Typing the word "null" (without the quotation marks) will mean no Expressions will block this one.

-- *animations*        A specific list of 6 Animation objects:
+- *animations*:        A specific list of 6 Animation objects:

     -- the "Main" Animation.
 Plays when your character is doing nothing. (**REQUIRED**)